Waterford Regional Sports Centre: History

-In June 2009 the Ireland under-21 side defeated Spain 2–1 in front of a capacity crowd of 3,400 at the RSC.
-In September 2009, it hosted the League of Ireland Cup Final as Bohemians beat Waterford United 3-1.
+The ground was the venue for a Republic of Ireland under-21 game in August 2001, when it hosted a 2002 UEFA European Championship qualifier against the Netherlands.
+In June 2009, the Republic of Ireland under-21 team defeated a Spain under-21 side in a friendly at the RSC, winning 2–1 in front of a 3,400 capacity crowd.
+In September 2009, the stadium hosted 4,000 fans for the League of Ireland Cup final as Bohemians beat Waterford United 3–1.